FredJones4/vtol_ctrl_ros2/README.md

 ```
 ### Explanations of text in graph:
--  " x ?" = As many as needed
+-  " x ?" = As many as needed, depending on number of airspeed sensors (0 is an option)
 - "___" Hz = external input's Clock Rate
 - "AFAP" = As Fast as Possible
-- "MAVISM" = simulation code (not provided)
+- "MAVISM" = simulation control code (not provided)

  **NOTE:** Until USB_Data_Gatherer is better tested for more airspeed sensors, the default for all non-forward Airspeed values will be 0.0 to approximate the $\alpha$ (angle of attack) to 0.0.